2i2c-org/team-compass/engineering/workflow/default-workflow.md

 Last day of sprint
 : By the end of the day, team members should have completed all of their items for that sprint.

+(meetings:backlog-refinement)=
+### Backlog refinement meetings

+Backlog refinement meetings prepares the sprint board for the iteration planning meetings, which relies on prioritized tasks to be available in the sprint board's refined column.

+Backlog refinement meetings should drive:
+- creation of tasks into the sprint board's backlog column
+- promotion of tasks into the sprint board's refined column
+- prioritization of task in the sprint board's refined column

+Tasks should tie back to initiatives.

 (meetings:sprint-planning)=
 ### Sprint planning meeting